 Many collagen supplements are not produced sustainably, and they can take a toll on the environment in multiple ways.
 However, marine collagen is a natural and sustainable alternative that you can feel good about purchasing.
 Still, it is derived from fish skin or scales, so it's essential to ensure that your marine collagen is sourced from sustainably caught fish and shellfish.

 Not to mention, One Ocean Beauty is partnered with Oceana, the largest global organization working to change policies and protect the oceans.
 So, purchasing marine collagen is ultimately part of helping to take necessary steps towards protecting this vital resource.

-The active ingredients in marine collagen have a number of benefits that stand out from most other protein supplements.
-Hydrolyzed marine collagen is biocompatible with human skin, allowing it to work in unison with your body rather than against.
+The active ingredients in marine collagen peptides have a number of benefits that stand out from most other protein supplements.
+Hydrolyzed marine collagen has a low molecular weight and is biocompatible with human skin, allowing it to work in unison with your body rather than against it.
 Fish collagen protects against loss of collagen and oxidative stress, which leads to skin aging.